 I am especially moved and fueled by all of you in our field and beyond that are actively engaging with each others’ different perspectives on how to move toward these goals, and responding with a sincere and committed “YES - AND” - always remembering our shared objectives, especially when our paths to achieving them diverge.

 I have learned that I generally do better working FOR what I believe in than AGAINST what I don’t; creating work vs. protesting it; calling IN vs. calling OUT.
 I also know that those decisions are personal, messy, complicated, and almost always flawed; that it is challenging, and sometimes scary, to attempt to distill complex political, cultural, professional and personal experiences into a play, letter, or any other public forum, leaving ourselves vulnerable to those who may simplify, misconstrue, or attack our ideas, words or actions.

 Because often these dialogues and decisions can and should raise even more complex questions:

 - Where, when and how are our voices best used?

 - When do we let our work do the work, and when do we take action outside and beyond it?

-- When is our participation in a system helping to change it, and when is it enabling it to continue unchanged?
+- When is our participation in an unjust system helping to change it, and when is it enabling it to continue unchanged?

-- What do we do when we have access to work because of our privileges, and/or are asked to “speak for” groups that can and should speak for themselves?
+- What do we do when we are given access to work because of our privileges, and/or are asked to “speak for” groups that can and should speak for themselves?

-- How do we create more opportunities for marginalized communities to tell their/our own stories, without shutting out the contributions of more privileged artists and allies?
+- How do we create more opportunities for marginalized communities to tell their/our own stories, without shutting out the well-intentioned and often beautiful contributions of more privileged artists and allies?